SoNotWildTurtle/HoloLive-Colleseum/docs/DEV_NOTES.md

 ## 2025-07-22
 - Extended goals list with short- and long-term sections.
 - AI players selected in the menu now spawn as enemies that pursue the player.

+## 2025-07-23
+- Added projectile and melee collision detection so enemies take damage when hit.
+- Updated goals and development plan to mention combat collisions.